Don't Trip Yourself up While Buying a Home

-Don't look for a new career.
-Stability in your career history is a good thing to lenders.
-Finding a new career (especially one with a better paycheck) may not jeopardize your ability to qualify for a mortgage.
-However, if you switch careers before you qualify, your process could fail or be stalled.
+Don't get a new career.
+Stability in your job history is a good thing to banks and other lenders.
+Finding a new job (especially one with a bump in salary) may not affect your ability to qualify for your mortgage.
+But for some, changing jobs during the mortgage approval process could bring concern and stymie your application.

-Don't switch banks or move money around in your accounts.
-Your lender will instruct the submission of recent bank statements on accounts in your name: checking, savings, money market, and other liquid assets.
-To avoid fraud, lenders want to see a consistent portrayal of how you earn your money and where additional funds come from.
-No matter the purpose, changing banks or transferring money may raise a red flag with your lender and slow your approval process.
+Don't change banks or move cash around in your accounts.
+Most lenders will require you to provide recent bank statements on your accounts: checking, savings, money market, and other assets.
+To avoid fraud, lenders need clear documentation of how you earn your living and where additional money comes from.
+No matter the purpose, switching banks or moving funds from one account to another could raise a red flag with your lender and slow down your application process.

 Marshall Lending can walk you through the pitfalls of getting a mortgage.
-Call us: 9162758775.
+Call us at 9162758775.

 Looking to Buy?